Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 The only requirement for an event is to be an instance of `Symfony\Component\EventDispatcher\Event`.

-You can directly use this class by ommitting the event object parameter:
+You can directly use this class by omitting the event object parameter:

 ```php
 $dispatcher->dispatch('my_event');
 ```

 But you may want to write your own classes, to structure your events and give them custom properties and methods.
-Just have your class exends the default Event class and dispatch an instance of your class:
+Just have your class extends the default Event class and dispatch an instance of your class:

 ```php
 $dispatcher->dispatch('my_event', new MyDomainEvent());
 ```

-__Good practice:__ Symfony recommands that your [reference all domain event names in a static class](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#the-static-events-class).
+__Good practice:__ Symfony recommends that your [reference all domain event names in a static class](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#the-static-events-class).
 It will avoid some typos ;)

 __ProTip:__ Several events can use the same class, if their behavior is similar.
 Eg: you can dispatch `order.registered`, `order.shipped`,  `order.arrived` events using the same `OrderStatusChangedEvent` class.